Arpit-dotcom/note-app/README.md

 # [Live link](https://note-rush.netlify.app/)

-A video library where you can learn to draw.
+A note app where you can add, delete and edit note.
+You can also move note to trash, implement different colors according to need, and get notes based on filters.

 #### Stack Used